Do You Know That...

 - Honey bees need to tap 2 million flowers to make one pound of honey.

-- It would take about 1 once of honey to fuel a bee’s flight around the earth.
+- It would take about one ounce of honey to fuel a bee’s flight around the earth.

 - Honey bees are not aggressive by nature, and will not sting unless protecting their hive or are unduly provoked.